2156 Main Road * Huntington, Vermont, 05462 * 802/434-4583* firstname.lastname@example.org

 Special Thanks to Tim and Linda Jones who in honor of his beloved parents, Hilton and Lorraine Jones has donated three years of Consumer Reports Online!

 Come visit the beautiful art exhibit featuring local artist

 In February & March every other Thursday.
 The time is 5:45pm -6:45 pm.
 The fee has changed to $50 in advance for the 5-class series, or $13 drop-in.
 The style will remain slow, mindful, and alignment-based, with yin and yoga nidra mixed in at the end.
 Please feel free to contact Tania directly to let her know to plan for you or with any questions at 802/355-4013 (call or text).

 Art Space at the Library The Library has beautiful gallery space for hanging all types of media, from unframed photographs to shadowboxes.
 Artists are welcome to sell their work and no percentage is taken by the Library.
 Please contact us with any questions!

-After June 2019 things will look a little different.
 Everyone must have a valid library card and then will be asked to choose their library, use their barcode (nine digit account number), and use a personal password.